Minecraft Dungeons

 Minecraft Dungeons is a 2020 dungeon crawler video game developed by Mojang Studios and Double Eleven and published by Xbox Game Studios.
-It is a spin-off of the sandbox video game Minecraft and was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One in May 2020.
-It was also adapted into an arcade video game by Raw Thrills.
-The arcade version released in May 2021.
-The game would later cease development on November 30, 2022.
+It is a spin-off of the sandbox game Minecraft and was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One in May 2020.
+The game was later released on Steam on September 22, 2021.
+It was also adapted into an arcade video game by Raw Thrills, which released in May 2021.
+Development concluded in November 2022 with the release of the final content update for the game, version 1.17.
+Mojang officially announced the end of development on September 28, 2023, at which point the game had reached 25 million players across all platforms.

-Minecraft Dungeons received positive reviews, with most critics deeming the game fun and charming, and praising its visuals and music.
-However, its simple gameplay and use of procedural generation were met with a more mixed reception, with its short story and lack of depth criticized.
+Minecraft Dungeons received generally positive reviews upon release; critics deemed the game fun, charming, and as having excellent visuals and music.
+However, its simple gameplay and use of procedural generation were met with a more mixed reception, while its short story and lack of depth were criticized.
+A sequel, Minecraft Dungeons II, is scheduled to release on September 29, 2026.

 Gameplay

 Unlike Minecraft, Minecraft Dungeons does not feature an open world nor mining or building.
-Instead, it is a point-and-click hack and slash-styled dungeon crawler, rendered from an isometric perspective.
+Instead, it is a point-and-click, hack and slash-styled dungeon crawler, rendered from an isometric perspective.
 Players explore procedurally generated and hand crafted dungeons filled with randomly-generated monsters and also deal with traps, puzzles, bosses and finding treasure.
 There is no class system; players can use any weapon or armor they wish.
 The game includes a four-player local and online multiplayer.

+Following the release of the final DLC, Mojang introduced Seasonal Adventures, a free content update system that added new gameplay modes and progression systems.
+The first season, Cloudy Climb, launched on December 14, 2021, and introduced The Tower, a roguelike single-player mode featuring 30 procedurally generated floors that initially refreshed every two weeks.
+The rotation frequency was later increased to weekly in November 2022.
+This update also added an Adventure Rank progression system with both free and premium reward tracks available through an Adventure Pass.
+Luminous Night, the second season, released on April 20, 2022, and featured nighttime Tower exploration along with the Wildfire mob.
+The third and final season, Fauna Faire, released on October 19, 2022, and added the Enchantsmith merchant, the Treetop Tangle mission, and multiplayer functionality to The Tower.